 Though it may seem like a hard bristled toothbrush will do a better job of cleaning your teeth, a soft bristled brush is just as effective – and safer.
 Not only does a soft bristled toothbrush remove tartar buildup and plaque, but it does so without the complications and the possible discomfort that is often associated with a hard bristled brush.

 May Not Last As Long (and that’s a good thing!)

 Many people feel like soft bristled toothbrushes don’t last as long as a brush with hard bristles.
 While it may be true that the bristles of a soft toothbrush fray and wear down sooner than the bristles of a hard toothbrush, that’s actually a good thing.

-You should be changing your toothbrush every 3 months, just ask any dentist wappingers falls.
+You should be changing your toothbrush every 3 months, just ask any dentist jericho.
 The longer you keep your toothbrush, the more bacteria will accumulate on it, and the less sanitary it becomes.
 Because the bristles of a soft toothbrush wear down quicker than hard bristles, you will be more inclined to get a new toothbrush more frequently.
 If you find that soft bristles are wearing down too quickly, you may be brushing too aggressively, which isn’t good for your teeth.
 Try using gentle pressure when you brush and your soft bristled toothbrush may last longer.

 Making the Switch

 The sooner you switch from hard bristles to soft, the better.
 It may take some time for you to get used to the difference in feeling, but give it some time – your teeth will thank you!
 When selecting a soft bristled brush, make sure to pick one that has an ADA Seal of Acceptance, which assures that the brush has gone through quality control testing and has been proven to be both effective and safe.
-If you’re having trouble deciding which brush to pick, consult with your poughkeepsie dentist.
+If you’re having trouble deciding which brush to pick, consult with your dentist.
 He or she will be happy to make recommendations.